Life Insurance Claims Statistics – All the facts and figures

 The percentage of claims paid varies depending on the type of insurance.
 The percentage of Life insurance and Income Protection claims paid is typically higher than for TPD and Trauma claims.

-A recent ASIC review of the way insurers handle income protection claims found that there was still room for improvement.
+A later ASIC review of the way insurers handle income protection claims released in 2022 found that there was still room for improvement.

-Life Insurance Industry Claims and Disputes last 5 years
+Life Insurance Industry Claims & Disputes – last 6 years

-Unfortunately, over the same period there has been an increase in claims disputes in all product categories.
+Unfortunately, over the last 6 years there has been an increase in claims disputes in all product categories.

-However APRA note that the there has been a sharp increase in income protection claims dispute rates from 2021 that appears to be related to the repricing activities of insurers to address product sustainability issues.
+However APRA has noted a sharp increase in income protection claims dispute rates from 2021 that appears to be related to the repricing activities of insurers to address product sustainability issues.
+In 2023 this trend continued.

 How have individual life insurance companies performed in paying claims?